mrWh1te/Botmation/README.md

 # Botmation

+Provides a library with the `MationBot` class that provides a Declarative approach to using [Puppeteer](https://github.com/puppeteer/puppeteer).

 A take-over project for [Instamation](https://github.com/mrWh1te/Instamation).
 Please use this, instead of that.

-A library with a Declarative approach to using [Puppeteer](https://github.com/puppeteer/puppeteer).

-Supports the [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster) package to run multiple bots in parallel!

 ## Overview